Aller au contenu

 Is PTSD treated in this department?

-Can caregivers make an appointment for a veteran?
+Can caregivers make appointments for a veteran?

-Is the service available everywhere in Quebec?
+Is the service available throughout Quebec?

 Is the service covered by RAMQ?